jcbvm/require-i18next/README.md

 });
 ```

-The extra option supportedLngs is an object containing languages with
+The extra option supportedLngs is an object containing languages with namespaces pairs.
-namespaces pairs.
-Now you can define which languages and namespaces you
-do support.

-It is also possible to give the locales in the option a scope like so:
+It is also possible to give the supported languages a scope:

 ```javascript
 requirejs.config({